-The total dollar amount borrowed for courses fees in 2019 was up 2.5% over 2018 (an increase of $21m, which partly reflects annual fee increases) but still lower than prior to the introduction of the Fees Free Policy.
-With the introduction of Fees Free policy in 2018, student loan borrowing for fees reduced by $194.2 million between 2017 and 2018.
+The total dollar amount borrowed for courses fees in 2020 was up 0.5% over 2019 (an increase of $4.5m, which partly reflects annual fee increases) but still lower than prior to the introduction of the Fees Free policy.
+With the introduction of the Fees Free policy in 2018, student loan borrowing for fees reduced by $194.2 million between 2017 and 2018.
 The number of students borrowing for fees reduced over the same period by 31,600 (20%).
-The reduction in fees borrowing can primarily be attributed to the introduction of the Fees Free policy, but will also have been impacted by reductions in enrolments.
+The reduction in fees borrowing can primarily be attributed to the introduction of the Fees Free policy, but will also have been impacted by falling enrolments.

 Further data on student support (loans and allowances) can be found on the Ministry of Social Development’s StudyLink statistics page here.
-The Student Loan Scheme Annual Report will be published in late 2020 or early 2021 and will be available here .
+The Student Loan Scheme Annual Report for 2020 is available here .